-Works are restricted to areas of made-ground on the M8 carriageway surface, with access to the scheme gained via the M8.
+Works are restricted to areas of made-ground on the A68 carriageway surface, with access to the scheme gained via the A68.
 TM will employ road closure with signed diversion.
-There are no NMU facilities, or other community assets, with connectivity to the scheme extents.
+Access for pedestrians and NMUs utilising the footpaths either side of the carriageway will not be restricted.
 As such, the proposed works impacts on road traffic accidents is assessed to be of negligible magnitude.

-A SEMP will be produced by BEAR Scotland which sets out a framework to reduce the risk of adverse impacts from construction activities on sensitive environmental receptors.
+A Site Environmental Management Plan (SEMP) will be produced by BEAR Scotland which sets out a framework to reduce the risk of adverse impacts from construction activities on sensitive environmental receptors.
 The Contractor will comply with all conditions of the SEMP during works and may be subject to audit throughout the contract.